 -Take the picture!

--You can pick your “key photo” from the live image by going to edit, pressing the live icon and selecting your key photo.
+-You can pick your “key photo” from the live image; edit > live icon > select your key photo.

 -Open up your images in Lightroom mobile, or whatever software you want to use, edit and send them back to your couple!

 -Both parties having good internet makes a huge difference, or at least one of you.
-My first attempt at this did not come out as clear because we both had bad internet, but my second time was a lot clearer because the couple had a better service.
+My first attempt at this did not come out as clear because we both had bad internet.
+My second time was a lot better quality because the couple had a better service.

 -Try to not have any other device in either home on that is connected or using the internet.
 If someone is online playing a game that is going to make your call less quality.

 -Use a lot of natural light.
-Even if the internet is not the best, a lot of natural sunlight coming in will make your camera happier and it won’t have to work as hard for a good photo.
+Even if the internet is not the best, natural sunlight coming in will make your camera happier and it won’t have to work as hard for a good photo.

 -Test to see which camera is better, I believe it can vary depending on which phone you have.
-I have found that the front camera tends to be a little better on a FaceTime call and gives better images when shooting.
+I have found that the front camera tends to be better on quality FaceTime call.

 -Have fun!
 The images may not come out super clear every time, but you did your best and everyone had a new experience.